John, King of England: War with the barons

 The rebel barons responded by inviting Prince Louis of France to lead them: Louis had a claim to the English throne by virtue of his marriage to Blanche of Castile, a granddaughter of Henry II.
 Philip may have provided his son with private support but refused to openly support Louis, who was excommunicated by Innocent for taking part in the war against John.
-Louis' planned arrival in England presented a significant problem for John, as Louis would bring with him naval vessels and siege engines essential to the rebel cause.
+Louis's planned arrival in England presented a significant problem for John, as Louis would bring with him naval vessels and siege engines essential to the rebel cause.
 Once John contained Alexander in Scotland, he marched south to deal with the challenge of the coming invasion.

 Louis intended to land in the south of England in May 1216, and John assembled a naval force to intercept him.
 Unfortunately for John, his fleet was dispersed by bad storms and Louis landed unopposed in Kent.
 John hesitated and decided not to attack Louis immediately, either due to the risks of open battle or over concerns about the loyalty of his own men.
 Louis and the rebel barons advanced west and John retreated, spending the summer reorganising his defences across the rest of the kingdom.
 John saw several of his military household desert to the rebels, including his half-brother William Longespée.
 By the end of the summer the rebels had regained the south-east of England and parts of the north.